-DekaBank is the securities service provider (Wertpapierhaus) for S-Group (on a combined basis, S-Group accounts for about a quarter of the German banking system).
-As of 30 June 2017, DekaBank reported consolidated balance sheet assets of €96 billion, while its total customer assets, comprising on-balance sheet assets and off-balance sheet assets under management, amounted to €270 billion (€135 billion each from retail customers and from institutional customers).
+DekaBank is the securities service provider (Wertpapierhaus) for S-Group (on a combined basis, S-Group accounts for more than a third of the German banking system).
+As of 31 December 2017, DekaBank reported consolidated balance sheet assets of €94 billion, while its total customer assets, comprising on-balance sheet assets and off-balance sheet assets under management, amounted to €283 billion (€139 billion from retail customers and €144 billion from institutional customers).